Ultrastrong time-dependent light-matter interactions are gauge-relative: Controllable electromagnetic interactions

 which is simply the dipole approximation of Eq. (\ref{Ralph}).

 The canonical formalism explains why the non-equivalence of the $H^\alpha(t)$ occurs; in different gauges the theoretical quantum subsystems are defined in terms of {\em different} gauge-invariant observables.
 In the $\alpha$-gauge the field canonical momentum is ${\bf \Pi}=-{\bf E}_{\rm T}-\alpha{\bf P}_{\rm T}^1$.
 The Coulomb and multipolar gauges are special cases with ${\bf \Pi}=-{\bf E}_{\rm T}$ and ${\bf \Pi}=-{\bf D}_{\rm T}$ respectively, both of which are gauge-invariant observables.
-This property of the canonical momenta is a form of vector space {\em relativity}.
-Furthermore, since the ``light" and ``matter" subsystems are defined using the canonical operator sets $\{{\bf A}_{\rm T},{\bf \Pi}\}$ and $\{{\bf r},{\bf p}\}$, they can also only be specified relative to a choice of gauge.
-The interaction being externally controllable constitutes a different physical assumption when imposed on different physical subsystems.
+Since the ``light" and ``matter" subsystems are defined using the canonical operator sets $\{{\bf A}_{\rm T},{\bf \Pi}\}$ and $\{{\bf r},{\bf p}\}$, they can also only be specified {\em relative} to a choice of gauge.
+The interaction being externally controllable constitutes a different physical assumption when imposed on different physical subsystems that are defined relative to different gauges \cite{stokes_implications_2020}.
 Thus, each $H^\alpha(t)$ describes a different experimental protocol, in which a different interaction is being controlled.
-This will be demonstrated directly by way of example in Sec. \ref{gih}.
+This will be demonstrated directly by way of example in Sec.~\ref{gih}.

 Presented with an experiment that we are asked to model using a time-dependent coupling, we possess an infinity of non-equivalent models $H^\alpha(t)$ which for each different value of $\alpha$, we know to model a different experimental protocol.
 Without an argument to choose between the available models an ambiguity is encountered.
 Determining the correct model may be difficult, because as we shall see, the theoretical subsystems differ between gauges only in their description of virtual processes.
 In weak-coupling regimes involving sufficiently adiabatic interactions the ``ambiguity" described above is unproblematic, because its consequences are usually negligible in practical calculations.
-This is no longer the case in sufficiently strong-coupling non-adiabatic regimes where, as is apparent in Eq. (\ref{hamtim}) below, $\alpha$-dependent components of the interaction $V^\alpha(t)$ are not negligible.
+This is no longer the case in sufficiently strong-coupling non-adiabatic regimes where, as is apparent in Eq.~(\ref{hamtim}) below, $\alpha$-dependent components of the interaction $V^\alpha(t)$ are not negligible.